lsrodri/MorphoHaptics/README.md

 ```
 cmake --build . --config Release
 ```
+Open MorphoHaptics.sln in Visual Studio 2022 and build it.
 The software was tested on Windows 10 in x64 Release mode.

  <!--
 ## Licenses and Citation